sdorra/airline/README.md

 <dependency>
     <groupId>com.github.rvesse</groupId>
     <artifactId>airline</artifactId>
-    <version>1.0.2</version>
+    <version>2.0.0</version>
 </dependency>
 ```

-Snapshot artifacts of the latest source are also available using the version `1.0.3-SNAPSHOT` from the [OSSRH repositories](http://central.sonatype.org/pages/ossrh-guide.html#ossrh-usage-notes).
+Snapshot artifacts of the latest source are also available using the version `2.0.1-SNAPSHOT` from the [OSSRH repositories](http://central.sonatype.org/pages/ossrh-guide.html#ossrh-usage-notes).

-`2.0.0-SNAPSHOT` represents a more significant rewrite with the aim of making the library more configurable and extensible.

 ## Build Status